-After they purchased the land, the Andersons have followed what Lester refers to as “leave it alone” stewardship on most of the acreage, allowing the natural communities on those lands to evolve naturally, or “re-wild.”
-One of the four parcels that make up the property (112 acres) is currently is conserved as forever-wild by an easement held by the Northeast Wilderness Trust.
+After they purchased the land, the Andersons followed what Lester referred to as “leave it alone” stewardship on most of the acreage, allowing the natural communities on those lands to evolve naturally, or “re-wild.”
+After Lester and Monique passed, each of their three tracts of land -- Wells (112 acres), Fred Pierce (168 acres), and Guthrie-Bancroft (436 acres) --- were conserved as forever-wild by conservation easements held by the Northeast Wilderness Trust.

 Interested in long-term scientific assessment of the biodiversity of these re-wilding lands, the Andersons worked with ecologist Marc Lapin to develop the CHEP research program.
-Lester Anderson hopes that the knowledge gained through this ecological monitoring can inform stewardship practices on actively managed forestlands.
-Much like Aldo Leopold describes the 500-acre arboretum he helped establish in Wisconsin (above), Lester describes the CHEP lands as “the control site against which the biodiversity, biological integrity, and water quality of other properties can be measured to set goals for achieving conservation objectives.”
+Lester Anderson hoped that the knowledge gained through this ecological monitoring could inform stewardship practices on actively managed forestlands.
+Much like Aldo Leopold described the 500-acre arboretum he helped establish in Wisconsin (below), Lester described the CHEP lands as “the control site against which the biodiversity, biological integrity, and water quality of other properties can be measured to set goals for achieving conservation objectives.”

 Vermont Family Forests is putting that vision into action through its public outreach project, Re-wilding Your Working Woodland: First Lessons from a Self-willed Family Forest.
 This book will be a guide to interacting with the forest in ways that leave the forest community wilder and healthier.